syncfusion/ej2-react-docs/src/maps/maps/how-to/annotation.md

 # Annotations

-Annotations are used to mark the specific area of interest in a map area with texts, shapes, or images.
-To update the annotation in maps, please follow the given procedure.
+Annotations are used to mark the specific area of interest in the Maps with texts, shapes, or images.
+Any number of annotations can be added to the Maps component.

-Initialize the maps control with annotation option, and specify the ID of HTML element in the content that needs to be displayed in maps area by using the `content` property.
-You can specify the content position with `x` and `y` values as mentioned in the following code example.
-To know more about annotations, please refer to the [`API`](../../api/maps/annotation/) documentation.
+Initialize the Maps control with annotation option, text content or ID of an HTML element or an HTML string can be specified to render a new element that needs to be displayed in the Maps by using the [`content`](../api/maps/annotationModel/#content) property.
+To specify the content position with [`x`](../api/maps/annotationModel/#x) and [`y`](../api/maps/annotationModel/#y) properties as mentioned in the following example.

-In annotation, you can import the image in the specified map area by using require function as mentioned in the below code example.
+In annotation, import the image in the specified Map area by using require function as mentioned in the below example.

 ```sh
 const logo = require('./compass.png');